code-rhapsodie/ezdataflow-bundle/README.md

 ## Read the history

-When you click on the "History" tab in the eZ Dataflow admin UI, the job history for all Dataflow configured and executed is displayed.
+When you click on the "History" tab in the Ibexa Dataflow admin UI, the job history for all Dataflow configured and executed is displayed.

 ![History list](src/Resources/doc/history_list.jpg)